Etage53/dotfiles/README.md

 # dotfiles
-a repository for my dotfiles, of various things
+This repository will hold my various dotfiles, altough im just gonna add entire .config folders here just to be sure, you wont strictly need everything to copy my config.